Judo-Security/Judo-Node-CLI/README.md

 **On secret retrieval, the decrypted Judo file output would be displayed on the STDOUT which user can pipe to any file.**

+### Judo File Management
+#### AWS S3
-<br>Here is a sample shell script demonstrating storage and retrieval of Judo File on AWS S3 bucket.
+Here is a sample shell script demonstrating storage and retrieval of Judo File on AWS S3 bucket.

 Store Judo file to AWS S3: